aemal/random-js-exercises/react-redux-code-challenges/review-page/README.md

 # Review page
-This is review page App using React_Redux. :smile:
+This is review page App using React_Redux. :building_construction:

 ## Important Note
 There is some Kindof CORS problem with Backend while making fetch request.